ClickHouse/ClickHouse/docs/en/operations/system-tables/clusters.md

 -   `default_database` ([String](../../sql-reference/data-types/string.md)) — The default database name.
 -   `errors_count` ([UInt32](../../sql-reference/data-types/int-uint.md)) — The number of times this host failed to reach replica.
 -   `slowdowns_count` ([UInt32](../../sql-reference/data-types/int-uint.md)) — The number of slowdowns that led to changing replica when establishing a connection with hedged requests.
--   `estimated_recovery_time` ([UInt32](../../sql-reference/data-types/int-uint.md)) — Seconds left until replica error count is zeroed and it is considered to be back to normal.
+-   `estimated_recovery_time` ([UInt32](../../sql-reference/data-types/int-uint.md)) — Seconds remaining until the replica error count is zeroed and it is considered to be back to normal.

 Please note that `errors_count` is updated once per query to the cluster, but `estimated_recovery_time` is recalculated on-demand.
 So there could be a case of non-zero `errors_count` and zero `estimated_recovery_time`, that next query will zero `errors_count` and try to use replica as if it has no errors.